hpc-uk/archer-benchmarks/reports/single_node/index.md

 ### 4.2 OpenSBLI

-As expected for a CFD application, OpenSBLI performance was seen to correlate with memory bandwidth available per node where the systems with higher numbers of memory channels (Isambard and Peta4-Skylake) showing higher performance than the older processors with lower memory channels (and hence bandwidth).
+As expected for a CFD application, OpenSBLI performance was seen to correlate with number of memory channels per node where the systems with higher numbers of memory channels (Isambard and Peta4-Skylake) showing higher performance than the older processors with lower memory channels.

-The exception to this correlation was the Tesseract system (with Intel Xeon Skylake Silver processors) which had a very high observed memory bandwidth but OpenSBLI benchmark performance similar to the systems with lower memory bandwidths.
+The exception to this correlation was the Tesseract system (with Intel Xeon Skylake Silver processors) which has the same number of memory channels as the Peta4-Skylake system but OpenSBLI benchmark performance similar to the systems with lower numbers of memory channels.
 We plan to investigate this discrepency further using profiling tools on the different systems.

 Finally, we were unable to run the OpenSBLI benchmark on GPU-accelerated nodes due to issues with the memory capacity on individual GPU accelerators.
 We plan to follow up this issue to get a better understanding of the memory requirements of the benchmark.

 ### 4.3 GROMACS

 The performance of the GROMACS benchmark was correlated with the floating point performance of the compute nodes.
+When CPU-only systems were considered the correlation with floating point performance was extremely strong suggesting, unsurprisingly, that the scaling properties of performance with floating point performance is different across different architectures.
 There is an issue with the performance of the GROMACS benchmark on the JADE GPU-accelerated system that requires further investigation - the results on the Wilkes2-GPU system with the same GPU accelerators demonstrate that good performance can be achieved on the hardware.

-While the performance of the GROMACS benchmark was correlated with the order of increasing floating point performance of the different compute node architectures, we also saw that the ratio of observed performance improvement did not match the ratio of increased theoretical maximum floating point performance.
-As the increasing floating point performance theoretically available on the different architectures is obtained mostly from increased SIMD, this difference in performance ratios suggests that the GROMACS benchmark is less able to exploit the additional SIMD capability as this is added to processors.
-We plan to investigate further if this is a function of the benchmark or the GROMACS application.
+### 4.4 Future Plans

+This work has raised a number of issues which we plan to investigate further:

+   - The unexpected poor performance of the OpenSBLI benchmark on the Tesseract (Intel Xeon Skylake Silver) system which does not match the performance trends seen for the other systems where performance is strongly correlated to the number of memory channels.
+   - The inability to run the OpenSBLI benchmark on GPU systems - seeming due to lack of memory.
+   - The poor performance of GROMACS on the JADE GPU system.
+This performance result was produced by the HEC BioSim and we are already in contact with them to discuss coordinating benchmarking efforts going forwards.

+Other plans for future work include:

+   - Comapring multinode performance across UK HPC systems with different architectures
+   - Publishing performance profile reports for all of the benchmark applications across the different architectures
+   - Working on adding machine learning benchmarks to the set of application benchmarks

 <a id="acknowledgements"></a>
 ## 5. Acknowledgements